aman1379/ai-geopolitics-analysis/README.md

 Even with relatively high accuracy, these errors persist.

+**This simulation is a simplified representation and not based on real-world classified data**

 ### Implication
 In high-stakes environments like surveillance and military decision-making, small error rates can lead to significant real-world consequences, including escalation of conflict or failure in threat detection.